-Our Corporate Leadership Team is made up of our Chief Executive and five directors.
+Our Leadership Team is made up of our Chief Executive and five directors.
 They regularly meet to set our strategic and operational direction based on our business plan.

 Sharon is a qualified social worker and housing professional with a BA (Hons) in Housing Studies and a MBA.